La-Lojban/lojban.pw/src/md_pages/books/learn-lojban.md

 	</tr>
 </table>

+dirgo
+: x1 is a drop of material x2 ...

 ### «**to**» … «**toi**» for parenthetical remarks

 Comments that we place inside parentheses in English text are formed using the word **to** instead of the left parenthesis and **toi** instead of the right parenthesis: